 “At Vancity, we will always value the rights and dignity that all people deserve.
 And isn’t that that kind of partnership you want with the people you bank with?”

-This year marks 50 years since the decriminalization of homosexuality in Canada.
-It commemorates a landmark decision that began a process of legal reforms recognizing the rights of LGBTQAI2S+ Canadians as a powerful way to recognize Canada’s profound belief in equality and inclusion.
+2019 marked 50 years since the decriminalization of homosexuality in Canada.
+It was a landmark decision that began a process of legal reforms recognizing the rights of LGBTQAI2S+ Canadians as a powerful way to recognize Canada’s profound belief in equality and inclusion.

-Vancity is proud to share that Joe Average will be the Honourary Marshal of its entry in the upcoming Vancouver Pride Parade on Sunday, August 4, 2019.
+Joe Average was the Honourary Marshal of its entry in the Vancouver Pride Parade on Sunday, August 4, 2019.
 Joe is a well-known advocate for HIV/AIDS awareness and LGBTQIA2S+ rights.

-The theme of this year’s parade is 50 Years & Still Fighting (#50YearsStrong), which acknowledges the courage the community has summoned in its drive to be treated as equals in Canadian society.
+The theme of 2019’s parade was 50 Years & Still Fighting (#50YearsStrong), which acknowledges the courage the community has summoned in its drive to be treated as equals in Canadian society.
 It also acknowledges that the fight’s not over.

 As a values-based financial institution, Vancity is committed keep fighting and to another 50 years of strong support.